trema/trema-edge/README.md

 lower versions.
 We recommend installation of the rvm program for easy installation of ruby 1.9.3.

-The familiar build.rb command has not been integrated yet therefore to build `trema-edge` please use the rake command.
-But before running the `rake` command ensure that the gem `rake-builder` version 0.7.0 is installed and in addition the `xutils-dev` package since it is used by the `rake-builder` gem invoking the `makedepend` program.
+To build `trema-edge` please use the rake command.
+But before running the `rake` command ensure that the gem `rake-builder` version 0.7.0 is installed and in addition the `xutils-dev` package, since it is needed by the `rake-builder` gem invoking the `makedepend` program.

 ## Build trema

     % rake

-Note that the `Rakefile` file that contains testing suite scripts has not been integrated into the build yet and can not be used.

-## Run learning switch
+## Run the C learning switch

     % ./learning_switch.sh start

     Stop learning switch
     % ./learning_switch.sh stop

+## Run the Ruby learning switch

+    % ./trema run src/examples/learning_switch/learning-switch.rb -c src/examples/learning_switch/learning_switch.conf

+## How to build your own Ruby controller application

+    % mkdir work
+    % cd work
+    % vi sample.rb
+    ..
+    % cat sample.rb
+    class Sample < Controller
+      def switch_ready datapath_id
+        # as an example create a flow to receive all packet-ins from port 1
+        redirect_action = SendOutPort.new( port_number: OFPP_CONTROLLER, max_len: OFPCML_NO_BUFFER )
+        apply_ins = ApplyAction.new( actions:  [ redirect_action ] )
+        match = Match.new( in_port: 1 )
+        send_flow_mod_add( datapath_id,
+                           priority: OFP_LOW_PRIORITY,
+                           buffer_id: OFP_NO_BUFFER,
+                           match: match,
+                           instructions: [ apply_ins ] )

+      end
+      def packet_in datapath_id, message
+        # print the packet-in message instance
+        puts message.inspect
+      end
+    end

+    % cat sample.conf
+    trema_switch( "lsw" ) {
+      datapath_id "0xabc"
+    }

+    vhost ("host1") {
+      ip "192.168.0.1"
+      netmask "255.255.0.0"
+      mac "00:00:00:01:00:01"
+    }

+    vhost ("host2") {
+      ip "192.168.0.2"
+      netmask "255.255.0.0"
+      mac "00:00:00:01:00:02"
+    }

+    link "host1", "lsw:1"
+    link "host2", "lsw:2"

+The above DSL would create 2 ports and link each port to learning trema switch.
+Since trema switch doesn't depend on an existence of a virtual network to function it is possible to define trema switch's ports explicitly by using the ports attribute in the trema_switch directive block.

+    % cat sample.conf
+    trema_switch( "lsw" ) {
+      datapath_id "0xabc"
+      ports "eth0,eth1"
+    }

+Define the above syntax only if you are not using a virtual network for your testing otherwise use the link directive to define trema switch's virtual ports dynamically which is the effortless and easy way.

+## To run the controller

+    % ./trema run work/sample.rb -c work/sample.conf

-## How to build your own controller application
+## How to build your own C controller application

 ### To build